Tuesday September 23rd 2008, 7:37 pm

 A potential drawback here is that less smoothing means more complex vector shapes, which make for bigger files and demand more CPU power during real-time playback.
 However, in many cases this shouldn’t make much difference to a modern computer–and if your project is going to end up exported to video anyway, there’s no excuse not to get the best-quality line possible.

-So, while the Paintbrush is selected, open the Properties panel and adjust the Smoothing amount.
-I use a value of 25, half the default value of 50.
+So, while the Paintbrush is selected, open the Properties panel and adjust the Smoothing amount to taste.
+The default value is 50; I use 20.